NurMuhammadCSE/Frontend-Interview-Preparation/Javascript/Javascript.md

 ### 1. Is Javascript Single Threaded?

-Ans: Yes, Javascript is a Single Threaded Language.
+Yes, Javascript is a Single Threaded Language.
 Because It has Only One Call Stack and one heap memory.

 Javascript is Synchronous and Blocking Nature.
 Its Meaning that code is executed line by line and one task must be completed before the next one begins.